Specialist Roles

 We have an opportunity for someone with a mixture of technical and editorial and research skills to make a range of videos for the museum's Youtube channel and other platforms.
 An interest in canal history is important for this, as is the ability to do all the technical aspects of video making including adding subtitles, and editing.
 You would need to research the subject, write the script or outline, do the filming, and put the whole thing together.
 The videos will be mainly public education videos about canal history, although there is also an opportunity to make promotional material for the museum.
 You'll be expected to work on your own initiative but we will consider paying for equipment hire if necessary, and will meet any out-of-pocket expenses.

-We are looking for a costumed interpreter to act in the role of Mrs Agnes B. Marshall, a celebrated cook and teacher in her day and the publisher of two books of ice cream recipies in the late 19th and early 20th centuries.
+We are looking for a second costumed interpreter to act in the role of Mrs Agnes B. Marshall, (or, if male, her husband) a celebrated cook and teacher in her day and the publisher of two books of ice cream recipies in the late 19th and early 20th centuries.
 She gave cookery demonstrations to large audiences in the days before such things were done on television and we would like our costumed interpreter to do scheduled ice-cream making demonstrations for our visitors in the museum.
 Some demonstrations will be for planned groups of visitors, mostly on weekdays, and some will be at weekends.
 We have a reproduction of Mrs Marshall's ice cream making machine that is used for these demonstrations.
 A costume will be provided.
 You will need to:

 Download PDF file of Costumed Interpreter Role Description